KyleM157/jettywatch/index.markdown

 | 16:13  | H      |          4.7  |
 | 22:39  | L      |          0.2  |

-I'm seeing ~3'@11s for the morning hours on Saturday.
-Winds will be offshore at aoruond 18kts.
-The real question will be whether the swell can hold its own against the wind.
-Otherwise, I'd call this a fun looking day.
-I would normally call for surf heighs in the stomach high range with a favorable swell direction.
-If it works out, expect clean rights with good shape.
+Melissa Swell is expected to drop quickly on Saturday morning after peaking overnight.
+It's possible it could come in over forecast and be around chest high, but at this point I'm expecting stomach high surf in the morning, fading to waist high around noon.
+Surf fades further into the afternoon.
+Once again, we'll see strong offshores, but not as strong as Friday.
+Wind gets lighter as the day goes on, but stays moderately strong all day.
+This could be a pretty fun day.
+The swell direction is southeast and should have good shape for our region.

-Notes: There's still some uncertainty about the amount of swell left over.
-The dropping tide in the morning is going to be the best window.
+Notes: The dropping tide in the morning is going to be the best window.
 Hopefully the longer period surf holds up against the wind.
 If it comes together, I'd expect it to be fairly user friendly.
+Surf will be clean and should have good shape given the swell direction.
+Get it while it's here.

 Best Board: Groveler or Daily Driver depending on how fast the surf fades.
 Longboard if it fades quicker than expected.